junglechief87/Seiren-Shuffle-An-Ys-8-Randomizer-/README.md

   The only hintable Adventuring Gears are the ones that lock progression and the Gale Feather
   - *Castaway Hints*: Hints the Region where you will find a mentioned Castaway.
   - *Foolish Location Hints*: Hints a region where you will not find any progression items.
+  - *Pirate Memo Hints*: These hints are added to the journal upon finding any of the Pirate Logs.
+They are "way style" hints that give you clues about which items, regions, bosses, etc. appear in the playthrough of the spoiler log.

 **Customize Starting Characters**: Lets the player set which starting characters they're allowed to get.
 Setting only one in the pool guarantees that is the starting character.